cryptocopycats/programming-cryptokitties/README.md

-The bad news is all CryptoKitties contracts are open source EXCEPT the "magic" sooper-sekret gene mixing operation forumula in the GeneSciene contract.
+The bad news is all CryptoKitties contracts are open source EXCEPT the "magic" sooper-sekret gene mixing operation formula in the GeneSciene contract.
 You can find the byte code in the contract at [`etherscan.io/address/0xf97e0a5b616dffc913e72455fde9ea8bbe946a2b#code`](https://etherscan.io/address/0xf97e0a5b616dffc913e72455fde9ea8bbe946a2b#code).
 If you click on "Switch to Opcode" you will see